 What I can say is this, however: a swing of just 1% more in Labour's favour would have pushed enough crucial marginal into their hands to form a stable enough government for five years- eight seats alone that were held by the Conservatives over Labour were held with a majority of one percent or less.

-I believe a majority of 19 that would have been given had those eight seats (Plymouth Drake, Croydon Central, Beeston, Bosworth, Brentford & Isleworth, Aberdeen South and Reading North) would have been workable (correct me if I am wrong) in those circumstances, and that vote of no confidence mentioned above (which was a strong contributing factor in the decisive majority the Conservatives won in 1979) would never have happened.
+A still small but firm majority of 19 that would have been given had those eight seats (Plymouth Drake, Croydon Central, Northampton South, Beeston, Bosworth, Brentford & Isleworth, Aberdeen South, and Reading North) would have been workable in those circumstances, and that vote of no confidence mentioned above (which was a strong contributing factor in the decisive majority the Conservatives won in 1979) would never have happened.

 What else might have been had what I described above happened?
 I leave it to you, the readers of my blog, to make your own opinions here :)